Introduction

 The Result

-- Reliability: 94% prediction accuracy after 3 months
+- Reliability: Significantly improved prediction accuracy

 The Ai11 Approach: Integration-First AI Strategy with MuleSoft